 For example, if you change the placement of the button, the image, and the copy from version A to B, and B actually performs better, how can you know what it was that improved your conversion rate?

 Was it the button being on the right instead of the left?
 Or the new image?

 You can only derive meaningful results from A/B testing if you can attribute the changes in conversion rate to a specific change that you made.

 Note: Tests are often tied to users with cookies, so you don’t see a different version of the page every time you visit.
 Try checking back once a week or once a month, since pages are usually only switched around after a certain period of time.

-If the goal of the blog is to generate email signups and they drive 1000 visitors to each version of the page and, with the sidebar, 10% of people sign up and without it, 20% of people sign up, then they know no sidebar works best.
+With the sidebar, 10% of people sign up.
+Without it, 20% of people sign up, then they know no sidebar works best.